• Speed

 Call us at 908.362.9981 to speak with a sales engineer

-T style centrifugal separatorDirt, water and oils within compressed air systems are a source of corrosion and contamination.
-Air contains water vapor which condenses into liquid droplets due to temperature and pressure changes in your compressed air system.
-Trace amounts of oil, pipe scale and other particulates from the local environment, air compressor, receiver tanks and distribution plumbing contribute to coating the pipeline and equipment in the system and it all coalesces to low points in your plumbing.
-This coalesced liquid can be removed with float drain traps without any lose of compressed air, however centrifugal separators are required for removing the entrained droplets and slugs of water that accumulate in low areas of piping where there are no drain traps installed.
+type ST separator trapDirt, water and oils within compressed air systems are a source of corrosion and contamination.
+Air contains water vapor which condenses into liquid droplets due to temperature and pressure changes in compressed air systems.
+Trace amounts of oil, pipe scale and other particulates from the local environment, air compressor, receiver tanks and distribution plumbing contribute to coating the pipeline and equipment in the system and it all coalesces to low points in the plumbing.
+While coalesced liquid at low sections of piping can be removed with float drain traps without any loss of compressed air, centrifugal separators will separate both entrained droplets and slugs of water that accumulate in those low areas of piping when drain traps are not installed.

 Aftercooler

-Compressed air systems larger than 10HP often include an aftercooler, which is a section of water cooled piping used to reduce the specific volume of air to increase the efficiency of the compressor.
+Compressed air systems larger than 10HP often include an aftercooler, which is a section of water-cooled piping used to reduce the specific volume of air to increase the efficiency of the compressor.
 An aftercooler also condenses up to 2/3 of the liquid within the air, thus a separator installed after the aftercooler stage removes both condensate and oil carry-over from the compressor.

 Intercooler